Ghost-xDD/Huddle-Polygon/README.md

 Huddle is a decentralized social media and image sharing platform like pinterest / unsplash where users can find and share ideas to spark inspiration, and interact with a community of like minded people.

 ## Problem
+- Censorship: In traditional web2 social apps, users have little to no control over how their data is managed.
-- In Nov 29, Pinterest shutdown it's creators rewards program that was meant to enable fans support their favorite creators with tips.
+- Last Week, Pinterest [shutdown it's creators rewards program](https://techcrunch.com/2022/11/30/pinterest-shuts-down-its-creator-rewards-program/) that was meant to enable fans support their favorite creators with tips.
 Thousands of creators that were earning with the programme now have no way of receiving donations.

 ## Our Solution
+- We create a platform where users can express their creative prowess freely without fear of their content being taken down.
+- All user content are saved directly on IPFS, so no one central entity has control over how user data is managed.
+- Users have the option to remain anonymous while creating quality content
 - With Huddle, Creators can receive tips from fans of their content directly to their wallet without any secondary intermediary.
+They don't have to be bothered by a payment program shutting down.
 This reduces the level of trust, responsibility and dependency on a centralized entity.
+- All transactions are transparent as they can easily be viewed on the blockchain.

 ## Tech Stack
 - React (Next.js) & TailwindCSS for the frontend